microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing adding a new inbound security rule](./Nsgb_add_rule.png)

 - Specify the IP address that you will be connecting from and select RDP as the service with "Allow" set as the action.
+You can retrieve your public IP address by accessing [https://icanhazip.com](https://icanhazip.com) or [https://whatismyip.com](https://whatismyip.com).

   ![Screenshot showing adding a new allow RDP inbound security rule](./Nsg_add_Rdp_rule.png)